Collective for Research and Training on

 Persians Blogging Round the Globe

-outside of Iran, the internet has become a lifestyle; a way not
+"For Iranians living outside of Iran, the internet has become a lifestyle; a way not

 only to stay in touch with friends and family back home but also to stay